Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

 Examples of totally geodesic $GL(2, \bbbr)$ structures include the following: \begin{itemize}

-\item {\it Four-dimensional} $GL(2, \bbbr)$ structures arising, as characteristic varieties, on solutions to various integrable hierarchies of dKP type (see Appendix).
-We emphasise that this is a merely 4-dimensional phenomenon, thus, 5-dimensional $GL(2, \bbbr)$ structures associated with the dKP hierarchy do not possess totally geodesic $GL(2, \bbbr)$ connections.
+\item {\it Four-dimensional} $GL(2, \bbbr)$ structures arising, as characteristic varieties, on solutions to various integrable hierarchies (see Appendix \ref{App.B}).
+We emphasise that, in general, this is a merely 4-dimensional phenomenon.
+For instance, 5-dimensional $GL(2, \bbbr)$ structures associated with the dKP hierarchy do not possess totally geodesic $GL(2, \bbbr)$ connections.

 \item {\it Multi-dimensional } $GL(2, \bbbr)$ structures arising, as characteristic varieties, on solutions to {\it linearly degenerate} integrable hierarchies (those having no $\partial_\lambda$ in the Lax fields, such as the Veronese web hierarchy and the `universal' hierarchy).
+The two-parameter family of totally geodesic $\alpha$-manifolds is the projection of integral manifolds of the Lax distribution.

 \end{itemize}

 It was shown in \cite{Krynski} that totally geodesic $GL(2, \bbbr)$ connections $\nabla$ satisfy the following multi-dimen\-si\-onal {\it generalized Einstein-Weyl property\/}.
 Namely, the symmetrised Ricci tensor of such $\nabla$ belongs to the span $\tilde g$ of symmetric bivectors defining the dual rational normal curve $\tilde\omega(\lambda)$: $Ric_\nabla^\text{\rm sym}\in\tilde{g}$.
 Note that in 3D this is precisely the classical Einstein-Weyl condition.